FTB-Gamepedia/SatanicBot/README.md

 SatanicBot
 ==========

-SatanicBot IRC bot for accomplishing simple FTB Wiki tasks.
+SatanicBot written in Perl.
+This is an IRC and FTB Wiki bot (MediaWiki API) that can help do things easier.

-Commands
+IRC Commands
 ========

 help